 October is National Breast Cancer Awareness Month

 Breast cancer could be called a “family disease.”
-Not only does breast cancer run in families, but all family members feel the effect of a diagnosis and subsequent treatment.
+Not only does breast cancer run in families, but all family members feel the effect of a diagnosis and later treatment.
 That’s why breast cancer prevention should be considered a family affair.
-Learn the breast cancer awareness facts, get your relatives involved this October, and take steps to reduce everyone’s risk.
+Learn the breast cancer awareness facts.
+Get your relatives involved this October and take steps to reduce everyone’s risk.

 Breast Cancer Awareness Facts